Skip to Content

 First, remove the purge valve from the exhaust.
 Put a rag over the exhaust hole and rev the engine to purge the exhaust.
 This easy step will help remove anything in the exhaust that could be causing the burning oil smell.

 Over time the seals and parts on your ATV will wear down.
 If you have a bad valve stem seal, this could be why you smell burning oil.
-The most common way to tell if you have a worn out valve stem seal is on start up of the machine.
+The most common way to tell if you have a worn-out valve stem seal is at the start-up of the machine.

-If you think you have a worn piston ring or damaged cylinder wall, perform a leak down test to make sure that’s what the problem is before starting costly repairs you may not need.
-The cylinder wall can get scratches in it from sand particles that get past your air filter.
+If you think you have a worn piston ring or damaged cylinder wall, perform a leak-down test to make sure that’s what the problem is before starting costly repairs you may not need.
+The cylinder wall can get scratched in it by sand particles that get past your air filter.

-With a worn out of scratched cylinder wall, oil could be leaking from the engine into the combustion chamber and burning when your engine burns the fuel air mixture.
-The same goes for worn out piston rings.
+With a worn-out or scratched cylinder wall, oil could leak from the engine into the combustion chamber and burn when your engine burns the fuel-air mixture.
+The same goes for worn-out piston rings.

-A leak down test is simply checking if your engine can contain the amount of pressure it’s supposed to.
-If it can’t, that pressure is most likely leaking out though your piston rings, head gasket, valve seals, or a crack.
+A leak-down test is simply checking if your engine can contain the amount of pressure it’s supposed to.
+If it can’t, that pressure is most likely leaking out through your piston rings, head gasket, valve seals, or a crack.

-To preform a leak down test you’re gonna need a Cylinder Leakage Tester Kit like this one from Amazon.
+To perform a leak-down test you’re gonna need a Cylinder Leakage Tester Kit like this one from Amazon.
 You will find cheaper kits than this one on Amazon but I’ve had bad luck with the lower quality sets in the past.
 Don’t forget, you will need an air compressor, basic tools, rags, gloves, and safety glasses to complete the test.

 The kit I linked to above has three adapters, find the one that fits your spark plug hole and thread that into the where the spark plug was.
-Be careful not to cross thread it and make sure the o-ring seats nice and tight.
+Be careful not to cross-thread it and make sure the o-ring seats are nice and tight.

 Now you’re ready to perform the test.
-You may want to get a breaker bar and someone to hold it because you really want to make sure the motor wont turn over on you when you pressurize the cylinder.
+You may want to get a breaker bar and someone to hold it because you want to make sure the motor won’t turn over on you when you pressurize the cylinder.
 This isn’t necessary, just a precaution.

 If you can find the specs in your service manual then use those.
 But in general, you’re looking for a less than 10% leakage at 100 psi to confirm you have a healthy engine.
 If you see more than 10% leakage on the tester you may have a leak somewhere.